studentX/lab2/crd_painter/k8sland/README.md

 Leveraging Kubebuilder, define a painter CRD to color all pods in that CRD's namespace.

+NOTE!: If you have GO chops, checkout the go branch and write some of the CRD code!!

 1. *Coloring a pod* is defined as setting a color label on a pod equaling the CRD specific color
 2. Create Painter CR schema to include a color property.
    1. Be sure to leverage the built-in **Enum** validator to only include colors Red, Blue and Green.
-   2. Ensure the CR is namespaced
+   2. Using annotations, ensure the CR is namespaced
-   3. Set a shortName for it as `cd`
+   3. Using annotations, set a shortName for it ie `pt`
 3. Implement a painter controller to monitor your painter CRD and pods:
    1. When a painter CRD is created or updated, all pods in that namespace must be painted the CRD specified color.
    2. When a painter CRD is deleted, all pods color labels in that namespace must be removed!
-4. Make sure the standalone controller is working as expected!
+4. Install your CRD schema on your cluster
+5. Launch your controller locally and make sure the pods are getting painted/unpainted!
-5. Next setup RBAC policies for your controller
+6. Next, setup RBAC policies for your controller
-6. Build your controller docker image
+7. Build your controller docker image
-7. Deploy your painter controller on your cluster and ensure it exhibits the correct behaviors.
+8. Deploy your painter controller on your cluster and ensure it exhibits the correct behaviors.

 ## Commands